VRLabs/IsRendering-Detection/README.md

 ## Install guide

-* Merge the Animator Cdontroller ``IsRendering FX`` to your own FX Controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
+* Merge the Animator Controller ``IsRendering FX`` to your own FX Controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
-* Drag & Drop the ``IsRendering Detection`` prefab onto the avatar.
+* Drag & Drop the ``IsRendering Detection`` prefab into the base of your Hierarchy.
+* Right click and unpack the prefab, then drag & drop it onto your avatar.
 * Expand the prefab hierarchy and find ``Culling Animator`` -> ``Renderer``.
 * Modify the bounds of the renderer to fit the view target such as your avatar.

 ## How to use

-The ``IsRendering`` parameter is a bool.
+* The ``IsRendering`` parameter is a bool.
 The value will be true when ``Renderer`` is in view, and false when outside of view.
+  * You can use this bool to build your own systems.
-Under the prefab's hierarchy, the ``IsRendering Container`` is enabled when in view. ``IsNotRendering Container`` is enabled when not in view.
+* In the prefabs hierarchy, the ``IsRendering Container`` is enabled when in view. ``IsNotRendering Container`` is enabled when not in view.
+  * You can put your own objects into the containers to show or hide them accordingly

-The containers have a cube and sphere for previewing and confirming that it works.
-Feel free to delete them.
+  * The containers have a cube and sphere for previewing and confirming that the system works, feel free to delete them.
-The FX layer ``Is Rendering`` is for the preview.
-It uses a 10 frames delay for [coyote time](https://en.wiktionary.org/wiki/coyote_time).
-Feel free to delete it.

 ## Performance stats